hashicorp/terraform-provider-aws/website/docs/r/glue_catalog_table.html.markdown

 ### storage_descriptor

-* `additional_locations` - (Optional) list of locations that point to the path where a Delta table is located.
+* `additional_locations` - (Optional) List of locations that point to the path where a Delta table is located.
 * `bucket_columns` - (Optional) List of reducer grouping columns, clustering columns, and bucketing columns in the table.
 * `columns` - (Optional) Configuration block for columns in the table.
 See [`columns`](#columns) below.
 * `compressed` - (Optional) Whether the data in the table is compressed.